 - Season the chicken and grill it about 5 minutes on each side, then finish it in a 375° oven for 15 minutes.

-- Put the eggs in boiling water and simmer for 11 minutes, then put them in an ice water bath for 5 minutes (they’ll peel easily; I peeled some and left some in the shell so they’d stay fresh longer).
+- Put the eggs in boiling water and simmer for 14 minutes, then put them in an ice water bath for 5 minutes so they’ll peel easily.

 1. Minced garlic (chopping blade)